 2010, 2012, 2014 ITA Southern Region Assistant Coach of the Year

-Jason Ontog, who completed his sixth year with the Rebel program in 2014, is one of the top young coaches in the nation.
+Jason Ontog, who completed his eighth year with the Rebel program in 2016, is one of the top assistant coaches in the nation.

-In six seasons with the Rebels, Ontog has helped elevate the program in the SEC and on a national level.
+In eight seasons with the Rebels, Ontog has helped elevate the program in the SEC and on a national level.
 A three-time ITA Southern Region Assistant Coach of the Year, Ontog was promoted to associate head coach in July of 2013.

 Youth was the name of the game in 2013, as the Rebels did not feature a senior on the team and only two juniors.
 They earned the program's 16th overall NCAA appearance, and junior Caroline Rohde-Moe participated in the NCAA Singles Championship as well as earned All-SEC honors for the second time.
 Off the court, the Rebels were one of the best, earning an APR Public Recognition Award and leading all sports at Ole Miss with a 3.64 team GPA in the spring.